 While growing amaryllis indoors, you should fertilize the plant every two to three weeks.
 You also will need to water the plant about twice a week.
 Other than that, be sure you keep the plant out of harm’s way and out of direct sunlight during long portions of the day.

-The next part of the amaryllis care instructions are the most time-consuming.
+The next part of the amaryllis care instructions is the most time-consuming.
 Begin by putting your amaryllis outdoors in a shady area.
-For a couple of days, you need to move the amaryllis outdoors but in a shaded location.
-Put the amaryllis in the sunlight after a few days, and expose the amaryllis to more sunlight every day.
-One of the best tips on growing amaryllis you can heed is to set a buzzer to remind you when to get the amaryllis from the sun to avoid killing the plant.
+After a few days of doing this, put the amaryllis in the sunlight, and expose it to more sunlight each day.
+One of the best tips on growing amaryllis you can heed is to set a buzzer to remind you when to get the amaryllis in from the sun to avoid killing the plant.